javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 alert(i); // error, no such variable
 ```

-We can use an existing variable as well:
+Instead of defining a variable, we can use an existing one:

 ```js run
 let i = 0;

 for (i = 0; i < 3; i++) { // use an existing variable
   alert(i); // 0, 1, 2
 }

 alert(i); // 3, visible, because declared outside of the loop
 ```